dturvene/finite-state-machine/rust_ai/medium-article.md

 This article documents my experience converting a
 [C] program to [Rust] using AI agentic [prompt engineering].

-# Update
+# Development Update
 On July 31 2025 I published this article using the free [Claude AI] web interface.
-I have recently started using [Claude Code] with the Anthropic Pro Plan for agentic development with excellent results.
+I have recently started using [Claude Code] with the Anthropic Pro Plan for agentic development with impressive results.

 There are several major benefits to [Claude Code]: